JerimiahOfficial/ArchPack/README.md

 # ArchPack
 This is a script to install all the software I need on a new arch system.
+This script is to be ran after a fresh install on an Archlinux system.

 This script will install the following software:
 - Bitwarden